Administration

 Translation Service

-You have the option to grant your users access to the translation service in the public workspace by linking your DeepL account.
-Your account must be created through DeepL.
+Here, you can give your users access to the translation service in the public workspace by connecting your DeepL account.
+You must create the account first at DeepL.

 How can I test my DeepL API configuration?

-Clicking on the tile will take you to the configuration page.
+Clicking on the tile takes you to the configuration page.
 Here, you can enter the API key from your DeepL account and test the access.
-If no API key has been entered, the option to test the configuration will be disabled at this point.
+If no API key is entered, the option to test the configuration will be disabled.

 Note